jvicrosario1106/jvicrosario1106/README.md

   </div>

-  ## The next frameworks, tools and programming languages that i want to explore and learn more
+  ## Technologies that i want to explore and learn more

   <div>
     <kbd>